luke10x/mlb-weather/README.md

 These tests are not supposed to interact with anything outside the application, and they are fast to execute.

+Use this command to run unit tests:

+    mvn -P unit-tests test

 ### Integration tests

 Integration tests ensure that: